ahmadjamalkta/inet-showcases/visualizer/transportconnection/doc/index.rst

 visualization makes it easy to get information about the active transport connections in the network at a glance.
 Visualization makes it easy to identify connections by their two endpoints, and to tell different connections apart.
-It also gives a quick overview about the number of connections in individual nodes and the whole network.
+It also gives a quick overview of the number of connections in individual nodes and the whole network.

 This showcase demonstrates the visualization of TCP connections via two